marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/Docs/USERGUIDE.md

 <h4 id="priorityFeature"> 4vi.
 Priority Points System</h4>
   <p>
+  At the start of the semester, students will received 50 priority points for each module.
-  Priority points get deducted if the student does not turn up for an approved consultation on the day itself.
-This will affect their future consultation requests and will rank their request at the bottom when showing up in the pending section of their TA’s Manage Booking screen, in the case where another student has booked the consultation on the same date and time.
+  Priority points will get deducted(10 points at a time) if the student does not turn up for an approved consultation on the day itself.
+Once the priority points reached 30, the student will be banned from booking private consultation for a week.
+If the priority points reached 0, student will not be allowed to make any consultation requests for the module.
   </p>

 <h4 id="attendanceFeature"> 4vii.
 Attendance Scanning with QR Code </h4>